24th Special Tactics Squadron: Special operations

 In 2003, members of the unit made two combat jumps in the initial phases of the Iraq War alongside the 3rd Ranger Battalion.
 The first was on 24 March 2003 near the Syrian border in the Iraqi town of Al Qaim, where they secured a small desert landing strip to allow follow-on coalition forces into the area.
 The second combat jump was two days later near Haditha, Iraq, where they secured the Haditha Dam.

 On 8 April 2003, Combat Controller Scott Sather, a member of the 24th STS, became the first airman killed in combat in Operation Iraqi Freedom, near Tikrit, Iraq.
-He was attached to a small team from the Regimental Reconnaissance Company.
+He was attached to a small team from the Regimental Reconnaissance Detachment (RRD).
 The RRD team and Sather were operating alongside Delta Force, under Lieutenant Colonel Pete Blaber, west of Baghdad.
 They were tasked with deceiving the Iraqi army into believing the main U.S. invasion was coming from the west in order to prevent Saddam Hussein from escaping into Syria.
 Sather Air Base was named after him.

-The 24th STS was a part of JSOC's Task Force 145 which was a provisional grouping specifically charged with hunting down high-value al-Qaeda and Iraqi leaders including Al-Qaeda in Iraq leader Abu Musab al-Zarqawi, who was killed in June 2006.
+The 24th STS was a part of JSOC's Task Force 145 which was a provisional grouping charged with hunting down high-value al-Qaeda and Iraqi leaders, including Al-Qaeda in Iraq leader Abu Musab al-Zarqawi, who was killed in June 2006.

-The squadron lost three members – PJs John Brown and Daniel Zerbe and CCT Andrew Harvell – in 2011 when the Chinook in which they were flying was shot down in Afghanistan.
+In 2011, the squadron lost three members – PJs John Brown and Daniel Zerbe and CCT Andrew Harvell – when the Chinook in which they were flying was shot down in Afghanistan.
 To honor them, 18 members of AFSOC marched 800 miles from Lackland Air Force Base, San Antonio, Texas to Hurlburt Field, Florida.